Sezzry/aws-esp32/README.md

 - DynamoDB and S3 Bucket listen to `+/telemetry` topics for incoming data.
 - Presence events (online/offline) are routed based on the topic `$aws/events/presence/+/+`.
 - Data is visualized and monitored through AWS Amplify.
+- **New**: Sends a Discord notification when the temperature falls to 18°C or below.

 ### Key Components:
 1. **DHT11 Sensor**: Reads temperature and humidity data.